Skip to main content

 • Get regular screening tests beginning at age 45.
 If you have a personal or family history of colorectal cancer or polyps or a personal history of another cancer or inflammatory bowel disease, talk to your doctor about being screened before age 45.

-• Eat at least five servings of a variety of fruits and vegetables and whole grain foods and limit high-fat foods and red meat.
+• Eat at least five servings of a variety of fruits and vegetables and whole-grain foods, and limit high-fat foods and red meat.

 • Physical activity is also important to reduce the risk.
 The American Cancer Society recommends at least 30 minutes of physical activity on five or more days of the week.